op-ct/pupmod-simp-simp/REFERENCE.md

 ### simp::base_services

-Deprecated - This class will be removed in a future version of SIMP.
+*(Deprecated)* This class will be removed in a future version of SIMP

 ### simp::ctrl_alt_del